 In meditation, we let our thoughts settle.
 Do not let the mind wander or become drowsy.
 Be aware of each thought.
 Neither delight in something good nor worry about something frightening.
 Remember, “All forms are illusions.”
 Maintain mindfulness without clinging to the duality of existence and emptiness.

 —Words of Wisdom from Grand Master Wei Chueh

 (For more words of wisdom)

 Buddha Gate Monastery offers twelve-week classes of different levels in English and Chinese.
-The classes progress from the beginning Zen meditation and fundamentals of Buddhism, to advanced sutra studies.
+The classes progress from beginning Zen meditation and fundamentals of Buddhism, to advanced sutra studies.
 Each class meets for about two hours, consisting of meditation practice in the first hour, and a lecture on Buddhist teachings in the second hour.
 Everyone is welcome.
 The classes are free; the Monastery is funded by unsolicited donations.
 Visit our website under “classes” for more details.

 Volunteers form an important part of the Buddha Gate community.
 You can help the monastery by maintaining the buildings and grounds, working in the kitchen, and preparing for ceremonial events.
-By generously offering your time to support the monastery you not only accumulate blessings, you also practice patience, compassion, tolerance and working harmoniously with others, thereby developing the Chan state of mind and applying it toward everyday life.
+By generously offering your time to support the monastery you not only accumulate blessings, but also practice patience, compassion, tolerance and working harmoniously with others, thereby developing the Chan state of mind and applying it toward everyday life.
 The monastery invites everyone to participate in the meritorious volunteering every Sunday afternoon.